Nebari and Nebari Slurm Comparison

 Questions to help determine which solution may be best for you:

-- Are you deploying to the cloud e.g. AWS, GCP, Azure, or Digital Ocean?
+- Are you deploying to the cloud e.g. AWS, GCP, or Azure?

 QHub is likely your best option.
 The auto-scalability of QHub compute allows for cost effective usage of the cloud while taking advantage of a managed Kubernetes.